 Maryland Governor's Office of Crime Control and Prevention (GOCCP)

-02/15/19 3:00 PM
+04/23/21 3:00 PM

-Eligible programs should be established and sponsored by a local law enforcement agency to:
+Programs funded under this initiative should be established and sponsored by a local law enforcement agency to:

+Programs can include, but are not limited to police/community events such as “National Night Out.”
 Community Grant Program funds may also support violence intervention programs established and supported by a local law enforcement agency or another agency of a local government.

-The following is a listing of services, activities, and costs that are eligible for support with CGPF funds within a sub-recipient’s organization:
+The following is a listing of services, activities, and costs that are eligible for support with CGPF funds within a subrecipient’s organization:

 GrantWatch ID#: 141501